Andre-42/Battleship-in-Python/README.md

 ## Vaildator Pylint on console

-Once everything was running on Gitpod I tested the code with pylint and improved it according to the outcome of the test while making sure it didn't cause unexpected issues to employ those changes.
+Once everything was running on Gitpod I tested the code with Pylint and improved it according to the outcome of the test while making sure it didn't cause unexpected issues to employ those changes.
-My pylint progress and the final test details are stated below:
+My Pylint progress and the final test details are stated below:

 -----------------------------------
 Your code has been rated at 6.71/10